 While you may be tempted to make an appointment with your local home and auto agent, or call multiple companies to compare rates, we recommend working with an independent agency.
 An impartial agency like JRC Insurance Group can help you compare options from dozens of highly-rated companies, saving you time and money.

-JRC Insurance Group is an independent life insurance agency that works with more than 45 top-rated insurers.
+JRC Insurance Group is an independent life insurance agency that works with 63 top-rated insurers.
 While some insurance companies are more lenient with clients who have health issues, others are only competitive with applicants who are in excellent health.
 By representing dozens of highly-rated insurers, we’re able to match our client’s unique health profiles with the best product available.